 Some people find it easier to read boring stuff while listening to their favorite music.

-While other people get too much distracted that they aren’t able to concentrate at all.
+While other people get so distracted that they can’t concentrate at all.

 My suggestion is:

-That when you start getting bored while reading, listen to one of your favorite songs.
-But only for 1 time.
+When you start getting bored while reading, listen to one of your favorite songs.
+But only for one time.
 Not on the loop.

 Then give yourself a task of reading 2-3 pages.